gruntjs-updater/grunt-konphyg/README.md

 ### 0.4 ###

-* 0.4.0
+* 0.4.1: Add Travis CI; add build status to README
-    * Export all configuration via grunt.config so they can be used in other grunt tags
+* 0.4.0: Export all configuration via grunt.config so they can be used in other grunt tags

 ### 0.3 ###